Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - calculation of the right byte of the checksum  (high address) is not understood to me for the moment.
 It is the sum or difference of something, but what ?
 - I suppose that all of this (obfusctation + checksums) was implemented as some Game Genie or other cheating hardware counter measure as it is twisted as hell ;
 - On the contrary, the data corresponding to picture stored in camera are not protected by any way ;
-- Good new, Pocket Camera and Game Boy Camera seems to have the same save structure.
+- Good new, Pocket Camera and Game Boy Camera seems to have the exact same save structure.
 They are fully intercompatibles.
-- I suppose that some additionnal work would be necessary to make a proper dedicated cheating tool but hey, I propose here custom saves !
+- I suppose that some additionnal work would be necessary to make a proper dedicated cheating tool but hey, I propose here custom saves that makes the job !

 # Pimp your save !

-Based on those checksum rules and brute force attack (I used both, I must admit) , I was able to make 2 saves with everything unlocked (all images of B album), in bonus the images of the Corocoro comics for pocket camera.
+Based on those checksum rules and brute force attack (I used both, I must admit) plus some pain, I was able to make 2 saves with everything unlocked (all images of B album), in bonus the images of the Corocoro comics for pocket camera.
 See the "Pimp your save" folder.
 There is also an hidden easter egg into the two saves that some clever nerds on Game Boy Camera Discord have soon discovered.

 ![Scores you will never get in real](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/Scores%20you%20will%20never%20get%20in%20real.jpg)